Steps for a Smooth Application Process

 Review your 4-year plan and plan ahead for studying abroad.

-Meet with an advisor in the Office of International & Leadership Programs located in 1131 Glenn L. Martin Hall.
+Meet with an advisor in the Office of Global Engineering leadership located in 1131 Glenn L. Martin Hall.

 Generate a list of possible course options you are interested in taking at the host institution.
 Visit the International Course Database and Transfer Credit Center website to see if courses have previously been approved.
-Collect syllabi for courses you’re interested in taking and email ILP to have the course reviewed for transfer credit.
+Collect syllabi for courses you’re interested in taking and email the Office of Global Engineering Leadership to have the course reviewed for transfer credit.

 Once you have found a good match, apply via MyEA before the deadline (appx.
 October 1 for winter and spring programs and March 1 for summer and fall programs).
 All deadlines are located on the MyEA website for the specific program.